 Is it just me, or is it way too easy to come home from vacation straight up exhausted?
 Brett and I spent this past weekend up north, traveling a few days in Boston and Martha’s Vineyard.
 It was my first time to the area, and I’m excited to report that both were equally charming in their own unique way.
 Per custom, I have a new recipe to share with you this week as well as the run down on everything we ate, drank, and saw during our time in the northeast.
-Stay tuned for the brown butter pear tart and read on for the who, what, and where details of our trip!
+Stay tuned for the brown butter pear tart and read on about our trip!

 Where We Stayed: